 This guide will walk you through setting up the simulation environment including Unity and ROS.

-Start with a Ubuntu 20.04 desktop installation.
+Start with a Ubuntu 20.04 desktop installation (or Virtual Machine).

 To install the Unity Editor, we need to (1) download Unity Hub, (2) create Unity Account and login, and (3) install the correct Unity Version.
 Besides our tutorial, you can follow the Unity Getting Started Guide.

 Note: If you plan on using an Ubuntu VM, install UnityHub and UnityEditor on the host (outside of the virtual machine).
 Allow communication between Unity (on the host) and ROS (inside of the VM) by allowing communication between the host and VM on port

 10000in your virtualisation software.

 Following the guide, run the following command to add the Unity Hub repository:

 sudo sh -c 'echo "deb https://hub.unity3d.com/linux/repos/deb stable main" > /etc/apt/sources.list.d/unityhub.list'